An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 31. What leads would be required during continuous EKG monitoring?

-32. What are some good things about an EKG test?
+32. What are some benefits of an EKG test?

-The test is inexpensive, noninvasive, and easy to obtain.
+It is inexpensive, noninvasive, and easy to perform.

-33. Why would an EKG test be ordered on a patient?
+33. Why would an EKG test be ordered for a patient?

-Chest pain, shortness of breath, dyspnea, weakness, lethargy, and dizziness
+To investigate symptoms such as chest pain, shortness of breath, dyspnea, weakness, lethargy, or dizziness.

 34. What does an EKG measure?